Brooks Ghost 10 Review

 UPPER FIT AND FEEL

 The Ghost 10’s upper fit is an improvement over the 9.
-The last year’s model had a more extensive, fused toe-bumper with an extension over the big toe.
-This made the toe-box relatively cramped, so the increased space in the Ghost 10 will come as a relief.
+Last year’s model had a more extensive, fused-toe bumper with an extension over the big toe, which made the toe box relatively cramped, so the increased space in the Ghost 10 will be a relief.

-By removing the 3D Stretch print in the forefoot and shortening the synthetic toe-bumper, the Ghost 10’s toe-box gains space – both vertically and sideways.
+By removing the 3D Stretch print in the forefoot and shortening the synthetic toe bumper, the Ghost 10’s toe box gains vertical and sideways space.

-The upper breathes better too and has an accommodating nature.
-That said, the Ghost 10’s mesh isn’t as stretchable as the Glycerin 15’s.
+The upper breathes better, too, and is accommodating.
+The Ghost 10’s mesh isn’t as stretchable as the Glycerin 15’s.

-The insides have a smooth feel, as expected of an upper, nearly free of stitched overlays.
+As expected of an upper, the insides are smooth and nearly free of stitched overlays.
 Thanks to the dual loops, there’s no tongue slide, and the generous padding filters the lacing pressure.

 The heel collar has a smoother fit now.
-The switch from dual-mesh to a single mesh lining results in a more consistent feel, and there’s this sense of increased padding packed within.
+The switch from dual-mesh to a single-mesh lining results in a more consistent feel, and this sense of increased padding is packed within.

-The rear upper grips extremely well.
-When new, the Ghost 10’s Achilles dip slopes inwards – more so than the Ghost 9 – which leads to a temporary paucity of a toe-box room as the heel pushes the foot forward.
-But after a week or so, the heel padding settles in and makes the Ghost 10 fit true to size.
+The rear upper grips exceptionally well.
+When new, the Ghost 10’s Achilles dip slopes inwards—more so than the Ghost 9—which leads to a temporary lack of toebox room as the heel pushes the foot forward.
+But after a week or so, the heel padding settles in, making the Ghost 10 fit true to size.

-So if you feel that the Ghost 10 is slightly shorter in size, this feeling should dissipate as you put on miles.
-Get the same size as the Ghost 9, or if you are new to the Ghost, then buy proper to an extent.
+So, if you feel that the Ghost 10 is slightly shorter in size, this feeling should dissipate as you put on miles.
+Get the same size as the Ghost 9, or buy proper to an extent if you are new to the Ghost.

 Read Next – Asics Gel Kayano 25 vs Kayano 24 Running Shoe